Actors

 - Pin to Screen - Using the button next to the actor position you can choose to pin the actor to the screen which causes it to not move as the game screen scrolls.

-- Is priority Actor - If enabled it will make the actor appear over the foreground.
+- Is Priority Actor - If enabled it will make the actor appear over the foreground.

 - Direction - The start direction of the actor.